Worakow1138/RobotOil/README.md

 Ideally, to the (your Python library)/Lib/site-packages folder.

 ## Importing RobotOil
-RobotOil and all Keywords within may be executed from either a Robot Test Suite, or a Python module.
+RobotOil and all Keywords within may be executed from either a Robot Test Suite or a Python module.

 ### Importing into Robot
 Simply call RobotOil as Library within your Test Suite or Resource file of choice.